Quicklist: Types of Screwdrivers

 Japanese Industrial Standard Screwdriver

-These screwdrivers have a cruciform shape like Phillips but are singed to be resistant to camming out.
-The JIS screws can be found on many quality products imported from Japan.
-Even though the JIS screws can be opened by Phillips and Frearson drivers, the process is not easy and can damage or split the head.
+These screwdrivers, also referred to as JIS screwdrivers, have a cruciform shape like Phillips head screwdrivers, but are designed to resist camming out.
+JIS screws can be found on many quality products imported from Japan.
+Even though JIS screws can be opened by Phillips and Frearson drivers, the process is not easy and can damage or split the head.

-JIS-compatible screws have a small dot near the slot which distinguished them from other screws.
+JIS-compatible screws have a small dot near the slot which distinguishes them from other types of screws.

 Styles of Screwdrivers